kamilkisiela/loona/docs/react/advanced/how-store-works.md

 ## Reads and writes

 To read something from the store, you need to use queries.
-You can either use Loona service to read the cache inside of components or by accessing `context.cache` inside of mutations, resolvers, updates or even effects.
+You can either use Loona service to read the cache within components or by accessing `context.cache` within mutations, resolvers, updates or even effects.

 The `cache` has the following API: